Silent Soccer Saturday(s)

 - U5 and U6 Coaches – Coaches in these age groups are allowed to coach during the game.
 We do ask that you try to keep your coaching to a minimum and only give direction when needed.
 It is especially important to allow the players to make their own decisions when the ball is at their feet.
 We understand that there are some players who are playing in their first or second season of soccer and that those players will need more encouragement and direction.

 WE ASK OUR REAL COLORADO FAMILIES FOR THEIR SUPPORT.
-Please enjoy watching your children experience the game in silence on Saturdays Sept 30th and October 21st.
+Please enjoy watching your children experience the game in silence on Saturday, May 5th, 2018.

 Quiet please, kids at play.
 Let the game be the teacher today.